 FALSE.
-Beginning at age 50, all men and women should be screened for colorectal cancer EVEN IF THEY ARE EXPERIENCING NO PROBLEMS OR SYMPTOMS.
-In addition, African-American people and all people with a family history of colorectal cancer should be screened earlier.
+Beginning at age 50, all men and women should be screened for colorectal cancer — even if they aren’t experiencing problems or symptoms.
+In addition, African-American people and all people with a family history of colon cancer should be screened earlier.
 Discuss your individual risk factors with your doctor to determine the appropriate timing and type of your first screening and each screening thereafter.

 3. A colonoscopy screening exam typically requires an overnight stay in a hospital.

 FALSE.
 A colonoscopy screening exam is almost always done on an outpatient basis.
 A mild sedative is usually given before the procedure and then a flexible, slender tube is inserted into the rectum to look inside the colon.
 The test is safe, and the procedure itself typically takes less than 45 minutes.

 4. Colorectal cancer is the second leading cause of cancer death among men and women combined in the United States.